Education, health and care plan annual reviews

 Within 2 weeks of the meeting

-- The educational setting must complete the annual review of an EHC plan form.
+- The educational setting must send the annual review meeting report setting out any recommendations.

 - This report and any reports gathered before the meeting must be sent to everyone invited to the annual review meeting.

 Within 4 weeks of the meeting

 We will let you know in writing of the decision to either: